Missouri Folk Arts, Focus Exhibit 2024

 Thanks for visiting to learn more about Missouri Folk Arts and the Focus Exhibit!

-The photo collage is but a small representation of Missouri Folk Arts’ participants and projects–from Show Me Folk‘s regional artist surveys to the Traditional Arts Apprenticeship Program and Missouri Arts Council Folk Arts grant-funded projects.
+The photo collage that fills the case is but a small representation of Missouri Folk Arts’ participants and projects–from Show Me Folk‘s regional artist surveys to the Traditional Arts Apprenticeship Program and Missouri Arts Council Folk Arts grant-funded projects.

 Below you’ll find descriptions of each image.